bkZhu/AkShareAnalysisProject/README.md

-This is a data analysis propject based on akShare
+This is a data analysis propject based on akShare.